 Eskom must ensure that the public and surrounding communities are informed and updated throughout the construction phase, or as and when specific issues arise.
-An appropriate method of communication shall be decided upon by the Project Manager.
+An appropriate method of communication shall be decided upon by the Project Manager and be managed by the communications department.
+This could be done through media articles in the local press as well as having representatives attend local meetings.